'And Just Like That...' has been renewed for a third season, HBO Max confirms

 Hello, lovers!
 For those living on the cusp of the millennium, that singular line will no doubt provoke an instant pang of nostalgia.
 After all, Sex and The City represented a bold step into television that was spearheaded by female narratives and interests for the time.
-25 years on, and the gaggle of New York City’s finest women who brunch are back on the screen, seemingly stronger than ever with ‘And Just Like That…’ being renewed for a third season!
+25 years on, and the gaggle of New York City’s finest women who brunch are back on the screen, seemingly stronger than ever with ‘And Just Like That…’ being renewed for season 3.

 Initially meant to serve as a miniseries by HBO Max to tie up loose ends left behind from Sex and The City 2, it was promptly green-lit to be turned into a full-fledged sequel that was built off on the shelved script for a proposed third movie that never came into fruition.